 What Your Eyes Say About You

-Scientists are discovering that eye movement patterns—where we look, and for how long— reveals important information about how we read, how we learn, and even what kind of people we are.
+Scientists are discovering that eye movement patterns—where we look and for how long—reveal important information about how we read, how we learn, and even what kind of people we are.

 How You Move Your Eyes Tattles on You!